-Abundance of returning SY2022 summer steelhead and spring-summer Chinook Salmon estimated at Lower Granite Dam were relatively low compared to previous years' estimates.
-For steelhead, overall escapement (all rear types combined) in SY2022 was the second lowest on record going back to at least SY1998 (Table 2).
-Hatchery steelhead escapement was also the second lowest on record, and wild steelhead escapement was below 10,000 fish.
-Wild steelhead escapement was less than 10% of the proposed escapement goal of 104,500 fish, and about 47% of NMFS' minimum abundance threshold of 21,000 fish, to the Snake River basin (NMFS 2017; IDFG 2019; Columbia Basin Partnership Task Force 2020).
-We noted the 5-year geometric mean of wild steelhead escapement (10,537 fish for SY2018-2022) was 61% less than the previous 5-year geometric mean (26,945 fish for SY2013-2017).
-Overall steelhead abundance decreased compared to SY2021, and for six of the ten of wild stocks, escapement estimates decreased significantly, as evidenced by non-overlapping confidence intervals (Figure 4).
-The remaining genetic stocks (Middle Fork Salmon, South Fork Salmon, Imnaha, and Lower Snake) did not change statistically from last year.
+The total escapement of returning SY2023 steelhead at Lower Granite Dam increased by 31,482 fish compared to SY2022 (Table 2).
+Wild steelhead escapement was 13% of the proposed escapement goal of 104,500 fish and 65% of NMFS' minimum abundance threshold of 21,000 fish, to the Snake River basin (NMFS 2017; IDFG 2019; Columbia Basin Partnership Task Force 2020).
+We noted the 5-year geometric mean of wild steelhead escapement (11,367 fish for SY2019-2023) was 43% of the previous 5-year geometric mean (26,275 fish for SY2014-2018).
+In four of the ten wild steelhead stocks (Upper Salmon River, Upper Clearwater River, South Fork Clearwater River, and Grande Ronde River), escapement estimates increased significantly from SY2022 to SY2023 as evidenced by non-overlapping confidence intervals (Figure 4).
+The abundance of the remaining steelhead genetic stocks did not change significantly from last year (i.e., confidence intervals overlapped).

-For Chinook Salmon, SY2022 overall escapement (all rear types combined) increased compared to last year, but was the fourteenth lowest on record going back to at least SY1998 (Table 4).
-Hatchery Chinook Salmon escapement was the fifteenth lowest on record, and wild Chinook Salmon escapement was below 20,000 fish.
-Despite recent increases, wild Chinook Salmon escapement was less than 14% of the proposed escapement goal of 127,000 fish, and 54% of NMFS' minimum abundance threshold of 31,500 fish, to the Snake River basin (NMFS 2017; IDFG 2019; Columbia Basin Partnership Task Force 2020).
-We noted the 5-year geometric mean of wild Chinook Salmon escapement (8,857 fish for SY2018-2022) was 47% less than the previous 5-year geometric mean (16,773 fish for SY2013-2017).
-Overall Chinook Salmon abundance nearly doubled compared to SY2021, and for five of the seven of wild stocks, escapement estimates increased significantly, as evidenced by non-overlapping confidence intervals (Figure 8).
-The remaining genetic stocks (Tucannon and Fall Chinook) did not change statistically from last year, which again, are not representative of the entire stock.
-Although wild Chinook Salmon abundance is still well below escapement goals, recent increases in wild abundance is encouraging.
+The total escapement of returning SY2023 spring-summer Chinook Salmon at Lower Granite Dam decreased by 22,788 fish compared to SY2022 (Table 4).
+Wild Chinook Salmon escapement was 6% of the proposed escapement goal of 127,000 fish and 25% of NMFS' minimum abundance threshold of 31,500 fish, to the Snake River basin (NMFS 2017; IDFG 2019; Columbia Basin Partnership Task Force 2020).
+We noted the 5-year geometric mean of wild Chinook Salmon escapement (9,716 fish for SY2019-2023) was 58% of the previous 5-year geometric mean (16,735 fish for SY2014-2018).
+In five of the seven wild Chinook Salmon stocks (Upper Salmon River, Chamberlain Creek, Middle Fork Salmon River, South Fork Salmon River, and Hells Canyon), escapement estimates decreased significantly from SY2022 to SY2023 as evidenced by non-overlapping confidence intervals (Figure 8).
+The abundance of the remaining genetic stocks (Tucannon River and Fall Chinook) which are not representative, did not change significantly from last year.

 Regardless of abundance, low adult-to-adult productivity estimates are a major cause for concern because steelhead and Chinook Salmon populations with productivities far below one recruit per spawner (replacement) are at risk of severe population declines or extirpation.
-In both species, overall adult-to-adult productivities have shown a steady declining trend below replacement in the five most recently completed brood year cohorts (averaging -0.25 recruits per spawner each year for steelhead and -0.22 recruits per spawner each year for Chinook Salmon; Figure 5; Figure 9).
-Additionally, stock-specific adult-to-adult productivities have been declining below replacement since BY2011 (Figure 6; Figure 10).
-In the most recently completed brood year cohorts, all genetic stocks of both species (except Grande Ronde steelhead) showed productivities below 0.5 recruits per spawner.
-The preliminary BY2017 adult-to-adult productivity estimates for almost all wild Chinook Salmon stocks are projected to be close to or above replacement for the first time since before BY2011.
-Brood year 2017 will be completed in SY2023.
-Small stocks with dwindling productivities (such as the LOSALM steelhead stock or CHMBLN Chinook Salmon stock) are particularly the most vulnerable to extirpation, and their extinction would be a big loss for the overall genetic diversity of both species in the Snake River basin.
+The 5year average of overall adult-to-adult productivity for steelhead (BY2011-2015) and Chinook Salmon (BY2013-2017) was below replacement at 0.48 and 0.54 recruits per spawner, respectively (Figures 5 and 9).
+Also, all stocks of each species showed productivities that were below replacement when averaged across the last five completed brood years (Figures 6 and 10).
+The most recently completed brood year for Chinook Salmon (i.e., 2017) showed an overall productivity that was above replacement which had not occurred since BY2011 (Figure 9).
+However, the overall spawner abundance of Chinook Salmon in BY2017 was only 5,793 fish compared to 26,583 fish in BY2011.
+Further, the preliminary BY2018 adult-to-adult productivity estimates for all wild Chinook Salmon stocks are projected to be above replacement (i.e., ranging from 2.18-4.46; Figure 10).
+In contrast, the preliminary BY2016 productivity estimates for all wild steelhead stocks are projected to be below replacement (Figure 6).
+Small stocks with dwindling productivities (such as the LOSALM steelhead stock or CHMBLN Chinook Salmon stock) are particularly vulnerable to extirpation, and their extinction would be a big loss for the overall genetic diversity of both species in the Snake River basin.